RafaelEstanislau/Sigma/ReadMe.md

 # Important
 In case of any errors in the documentation or questions about the project or how to run it, please contact me via email "rafalevel100@hotmail.com".

 As there was no specification regarding how permissions would be assigned to each user, I adopted, by default, the permission to view the form in a readonly state when registering a new user.
 If you wish to test scenarios with different permissions, in the backend folder, there is a file named "seed.ts".
 In this file, there is a script to populate the database with users in any desired way.
-You can find more information in this file
+You can find more information in the file mentioned above

 ## Key Features: